- What Are Dental Crowns?

 Porcelain crowns at North Scottsdale Dental Studio can be crafted in one day using our advanced CEREC® milling technology.
 Each crown is fully customized to mimic the unique color, size, and shape of the patient’s natural tooth, ensuring a comfortable fit and natural appearance.

 What Are the Benefits of Porcelain Crowns?

-The crown procedure is frequently performed by our dentists, Dr. Todd Mabry and Dr. Anna Vaysman, and the restoration is highly advantageous for the right candidates.
+The crown procedure is frequently performed by our dentists, Dr. Todd Mabry, Dr. Anna Vaysman, and Dr. Colleen Murphy and the restoration is highly advantageous for the right candidates.
 In general, patients who require a porcelain crown to reinforce a weakened tooth can expect the following benefits:

 - Improved tooth appearance

 - Long-lasting results